Writing a good dissertation

 ADVICE ON SPECIFIC SECTIONS

 No one would seriously disagree with most of the above advice, which is largely pretty conventional advice about technical writing.
 But I also have various opinions about how some of this advice should be implemented in writing for the cognitive and behavioral sciences, and some of these opinions are more controversial.
-You should probably find out if you’re going to get into trouble for doing any of these things – unless I am your advisor, in which case you will get into trouble for not doing them!
+You should probably find out if you’re going to get into trouble for doing any of these things – unless I am your supervisor, in which case you will get into trouble for not doing them!
 A lot of this advice is specific to behavioral and cognitive research, especially experimental work, so you can safely ignore advice that doesn’t make any sense in your specific situation (such as advice about reporting statistics if you are conducting a qualitative study).

 18. Writing a good introduction.
 So if your introduction isn’t a poem, a joke, or a tête-à-tête chat with your reader, what is it?
 The introduction serves four main functions and you need to hit them all.

 – Getting the reader excited.
 Honestly, students almost never succeed at this, so don’t feel bad if you find this very challenging.
 Science is work; what’s exciting about that?
 Yes, but: It’s also a journey of discovery, a flight into the unknown, a plunge into the abyss of ignorance only to swim back to the surface, puffing for the cold sweet air, to unclench a mammoth pearl you picked from the bottom of the sea.
-Point is: Make your work sound interesting, like a beautiful and dangerous dive, not a trip to the curb to dump the trash or vomiting into the toilet to purge yourself of your hangover.
+Point is: Make your work sound interesting, like a beautiful and dangerous dive, not a trip to the curb to dump the trash or to the toilet to purge yourself of your hangover.

 What’s interesting?
 Novelty is interesting.
 The real world is interesting.
 Stories are interesting.
 Puzzles and paradoxes are interesting.
 Real problems that real people face are interesting.
 What’s not interesting?
 Extending the model of Yahtzee et al. (2001).
 Applying the Theory of Planned Behavior to yet another slightly different topic.
 Replicating Johnson’s (2019) paper.
 (Sorry, replicators – your work is important but it’s not particularly interesting.
 Yes, I know this is part of the problem.)

-Any research can be made interesting if you write about it vividly, use realistic examples, and exploit the psychology of interest (being novel, paradoxical, or telling stories).
+Any research can be made interesting if you write about it vividly, use good examples, and exploit the psychology of interest (being novel, paradoxical, or telling stories).
 If you don’t think your research can be made interesting – well, first, you’re wrong; but second, why are you doing it anyway?
 If it’s not too late, pick something that at least you find interesting.
 By the way, replicators: “replicating Johnson’s (2019) paper” isn’t interesting, but “challenging the empirical basis of Johnson’s (2019) groundbreaking work” is interesting.
 And in fact, if what Johnson did was on an interesting topic, your paper is automatically on an interesting topic too.
 Don’t lead with the fact that you are replicating the finding, but instead focus on why the finding is important.
 You can explain why it needs to be replicated later on.

 By the end of the first paragraph, the reader should know what you’re talking about, why it’s important, and at least an inkling of what you’re going to say about it.